 Trauma centers must take into account the additional tasks, beyond the abstraction and entry of patient data, that are assigned to the registrar.
 Processes such as report generation, data analysis, research assistance, and meeting various submission requirements will decrease the amount of time dedicated to the meticulous collection of patient data.
-Electronic downloads into the trauma registry also create additional tasks, as does ongoing data validation before data acceptance.
-Additional staff will be required to perform these tasks to ensure the integrity and quality of registry data, which are used for prevention, PIPS, and other essential aspects of the trauma program.
+While electronic downloads or automated data integration might offer advantages, they might also require additional oversight, and trauma centers must conduct their own assessment as to the impact.
+Regardless of how data are obtained, staffing levels must be adequate to perform these tasks to ensure the integrity and quality of the data.